Prevent unexpected charges with Azure billing and cost management

 Review estimated costs in the Azure portal

-Typically, when you add a service in the Azure portal, there's a view that shows you an estimated cost per month in your billed currency.
+You can view the estimated cost per month while adding a service in the Azure portal.
 For example, when you choose the size of your Windows VM, you see the estimated monthly cost for the compute hours:

 Monitor costs when using Azure services